mortizm1988/lecture_financial_statements_analysis/topic_4_operating.md

 ---
 ### Income from continuing operations
 - It is a common intermediate measure of income.
-- it excludes certain nonrecurring items, such as *extraordinary items*, and the effects of discontinued operations, from net income.
+- it excludes certain nonrecurring items, such as *special items* and *discontinued operations*, from net income.
-- Also called *income before extraordinary items*, or *income before discontinued operations*.
+- Also called *income before special items*, or *income before discontinued operations*.
 - **Companies without nonrecurring components will not report income from continuing operations** because it is equal to net income.

 ---
 ### Net income
 - Net income is the sum of income from continuing operations and nonrecurring items.
 - Net income is the most widely reported measure of income.
-- But it **excludes unrealized (holding) gains and losses** e.g.: unrealized gains or losses on available-for-sale securities and foreign currency translation adjustments.
+- But it **excludes unrealized (holding) gains and losses**
+  - e.g.: unrealized gains or losses on available-for-sale securities and foreign currency translation adjustments.

 ---
 ### Comprehensive income